 Let’s assess the various factors that Christmas can introduce.
-First and foremost is the fact that Christmas is a holiday, which means that some people joyfully take off their work hats and leave the office, racing home for two weeks of blissful liberty, only to realise, to their astonishment and dismay, that they can’t actually stand the person they’re with.
-It’s an unavoidable fact of human nature that anyone will end up hating anyone if they’re with them for too long; cabin fever just seeps in and you need a break (did you ever see The Shining?).
+First and foremost is the fact that Christmas is a holiday, which means that people are able to joyfully leave the office, racing home for two weeks only to realise, to their astonishment and dismay, that this period of freedom has led to a realisation that they cannot stand the person they’re with.
+It’s an unavoidable fact of human nature that anyone will end up hating anyone if they’re with them for too long; cabin fever just seeps in and you need a break.

 Disappointing presents might also aggravate an already sensitive family climate.
 Many of us have seen the scene from Love Actually where the wife receives a CD instead of the dazzling gold necklace she’d found in her husband’s pocket the day before.
 It could be the tiny spark to the enormous powder keg and ought never to be underestimated.

-Of course, there are so many other ways that Christmas can injure a marriage – the fact that it’s dark and chilly can constitute an oppressively gloomy atmosphere, the copious amounts of alcohol (everyone does it… I don’t have a problem, right?) can also exacerbate existing tensions, and the occasional misdemeanour or tipsy indiscretion at the office party with the Christmas Mistress – any of these might well contribute to the overall feeling of suffocating despair and irascibility cultivated so finely by this most charming and hallowed of holidays.
+Of course, there are so many other ways that Christmas can injure a marriage – the fact that it’s dark and chilly can constitute an oppressively gloomy atmosphere, the copious amounts of alcohol can also exacerbate existing tensions, the stress of cooking and cleaning can raise tempers – any of these might contribute to the overall feeling of despair and irascibility.